codeGROOVE-dev/policy/CORPORATE.md

 ### Physical Assets

 We track every device.
 Full disk encryption on everything.
-When retiring  NIST SP 800-88 compatib
+When retiring devices, we destroy all data using NIST SP 800-88 compliant techniques.

 ### Risk Management